nbari/zunzuncito/README.md

 You may ask, why the need of the "zun_" prefix and why not just create a simple structure having the same name that the api_resource.

-Well, this is more due the way python import modules, and basically is to avoid collitions by having same modules with same hame,  you can change the prefix by passing it as an argument to the ZunZun instance or also disabiling it by sending an empty prefix.
+Well, this is more due the way python import modules, and basically is to avoid collitions by having same modules with same hame,  you can change the prefix by passing it as an argument to the ZunZun instance or also disabling it by sending an empty prefix.

-In the previous example, the REQUEST_URI contanins an **APIResource** with the word **gevent** the imported module name is in 'zun_gevent/zun_gevent.py' that gives the flexibility to use the [gevent](http://www.gevent.org/) library within your module with out creating any conflic, your zun_gevent.py could look something like:
+In the previous example, the REQUEST_URI contains an **APIResource** with the word **gevent** the imported module name is in 'zun_gevent/zun_gevent.py' that gives the flexibility to use the [gevent](http://www.gevent.org/) library within your module without creating any conflict, your zun_gevent.py could look something like:

         import gevent
         import gevent.socket
         ...

-that way you could have any work with gevent or any other API resource having identical name of your current python modules with out any conflic.
+that way you could have any work with gevent or any other API resource having identical name of your current python modules without any conflict.

 ### A basic example